aravind361/aravind361/README.md

 - 👋 Hi, I’m @aravind361
-- 👀 I’m interested in data analysis and keen to solve real world business problems
+- 👀 I’m interested in Cloud Computing and keen to solve real world business problems
-- 🌱 I’m currently learning Statistics and Machine Learning
+- 🌱 I’m currently learning Cloud Computing & AWS DevOps
 - 💞️ I’m looking to collaborate on the same
 - 📫 How to reach me ...You can ping me